Introduction

 Berlioz’s first stay in Vienna differed in several respects from his previous visits to German cities in 1842-43.
 It was much the longest continuous stay he had made so far in a single place – over two months from 2 November 1845 to 12 January 1846, and he returned twice to Vienna after excursions, first to Prague (ca. 12-28 January) and then to Pesth (6-22 February).
 He eventually left Vienna ca. 1 March to travel to Breslau (Wroclaw).
 This prolonged stay enabled him to give a series of concerts (7 altogether) and thus give the public time to become accustomed to his music through repeated performances of his most popular works.
 He was also able to enjoy the rich musical and social life of Vienna, on which he reports at length in the Memoirs.
 He was widely fêted, and even posed for portraits (by Prinzhofer and Kriehuber).
 Most important of all, he found time for composition: he wrote in Vienna the boléro Zaïde, and continued work on his most ambitious undertaking so far, the Damnation of Faust, which he had started before leaving Paris.

-Berlioz’s main concerts were given in the Theater an der Wien, not the older and more prestigious Kärntnertor theatre, but the orchestra was augmented by players from elsewhere, including the Kärntnertor; under Berlioz’s direction it grew in confidence and proficiency, and the reaction of the Viennese public was increasingly warm.
+Berlioz’s main concerts were given at the Theater an der Wien, not the older and more prestigious Kärntnertor theatre, but the orchestra was augmented by players from elsewhere, including the Kärntnertor; under Berlioz’s direction it grew in confidence and proficiency, and the reaction of the Viennese public was increasingly warm.
 After the second concert Berlioz wrote on 3 December to the composer Léopold von Meyer, whose Moroccan March he had orchestrated (CG no. 1006):

 […] We have just played here at my second concert your Moroccan March; it was given an outstanding performance and warmly received.
 The Viennese are very kind to me; they clap furiously and demand up to four encores in one concert